hybridsjs/hybrids/docs/router/usage.md

 * **returns**:
   * an URL instance or an empty string

 The `currentUrl` method generates an URL for the current view without using the definition explicitly.
 The parameters are the same as in the `url` method.
-It can be useful for reusable components, which then are used in multiple views, or for avoiding a need to create a reference to the definition in the module.
+It can be useful for reusable components, which are used in multiple views, or for avoiding a need to create a reference to the definition in the module.

 ### `router.guardUrl()`